Updated: Feb 3

 Eliminate the negatives —

 Review the data associated to your company to make sure it is only data that is relevant to your business.
-Again, you do this by going to http://iUpdate.dnb.com and registering for access to your company's credit file.
+Again, you can do this through the DUNS Manager or by submitting a support ticket.
 Oftentimes, your file can end up with information in it that does not even pertain to your company, so you are best to get this information deleted from your file.
 Even positive data can turn around later and impact you negatively.

-Slow payments can significantly reduce your Paydex score and keep you from achieving credit so, while you are in iUpdate, you should also dispute any payments not paid in terms, marked as slow, or identified as a bad debt or collection.
-You do this on the Investigate Payments tab on the Main Menu page.
+Slow payments can significantly reduce your Paydex score and keep you from achieving credit so, while you are in the free DUNS Manager, you should also dispute any payments not paid in terms, marked as slow, or identified as a bad debt or collection.
 Disputed payments are usually removed within about 10 days, but you will want to watch your report in case they return within 30 days.
 Some derogatory history could require multiple re-disputes or even a "block request" before the transaction is deleted from your file.

 Also check the Public Filings section of your report to make sure no UCC filings, liens, suits, or judgments are not erroneously posted to your file.
 You can challenge incorrect data to this section as well, but these items typically can take up to 30 days before they are removed.